ROBINASHAKOOR/Nexify-Website/README.md

 # Nexify Website

-Nexify is a modern, responsive website built using HTML, CSS, and JavaScript.
+Nexify is a modern and lightweight front-end project built using Tailwind CSS.
+It's perfect for startups, freelancers, and those learning web design.

-It serves as a stylish front page for a fictional company or landing page project.
+ Live Preview

+> No live link available yet.
+You can run this project locally.

+ Features

+- Responsive Design– Looks great on all devices
+- Fast Setup – Get started quickly with minimal setup
+- Clean Code – Easy to understand and extend for developers